utcrxsh/2219852/Backend/DESIGN.md

-# URL Shortener Microservice — Design Document
+# URL Shortener Microservice

 ## Overview
 This microservice provides robust URL shortening and analytics, with mandatory integration of a reusable Logging Middleware.
-It is designed for clarity, maintainability, and production-readiness.

 ## Key Design Choices
 - **Single Microservice:** All endpoints are handled within a single Express app for simplicity and ease of deployment.